actiquest-dev/actiquest.github.io/README.md

 Demand in sports is significantly growing.
 Human Sport Coaches are constantly over demanding and limited by design.
 Actiquest AI technologies will disrupt sport coaching, unlock it for masses and democratizes access to it.

+Actiquest Lab is developing multimodal AI for autonomous and constantly learned AI sport coaches created on the edge of Computer Vision (CV) and Generative AI (LLM's) domains.
+Instead of Video LLM's approach of zero shot scene recognition and reasoning about what happened next on video input we're combine sport-domain-based real-time CV labeling and customized Distillation and Retrieval of Online Corrections (DROC) tools to respond effectively with corrections that generally represents the effective sport coaching process.
+Actiq AI architecture allows to enrich CV datasets without streaming video to central server just using smartphone computing power to collect metadata for labeling.
+Thus, data augmentation from CV CNN like Yolo with generative LLM works very fast.
+Auto-labeling of Computer Vision outputs yields 60fps human pose estimation, multiple object tracking and AI decision making at high speed.
+More about this you can read in our [blog article](https://blog.actiq.ai/actiq-ai-coaches-how-it-works "Blog")

-Actiquest Lab is developing multimodal AI for autonomous and constantly learned AI sport coaches (human digital twins) based on a combination of deep learning, decision making, computer vision and generative AI enabled with natural language processing (NLP).
-The technology allows human coaches to digitize the training process and create AI-twin coaches using mobile app to train athletes remotely.
+The technology allows human coaches to digitize the training process and co-pilot the sport coaching using mobile app and train athletes remotely.
 Athletes can hear the AI coach's live recommendations, respond to him during training, make adjustments to the plan, receive rewards based on the results of completing training blocks, and much more.
 Supported sports: tennis, golf, power training, running, cycling, swimming, yoga, remedial gymnastics, etc.

-The main concept of Actiquest AI multimodality is to use seamless data augmentation from CNN like Yolo with generative LLM like GPT to not wait for outperforming results in zero shot scene recognition by general vision enabled LLM's like Google Gemini.
-Smart-autolabeling of Computer Vision outputs yields 60fps human pose estimation, multiple object tracking and AI decision making at high speed.
-More about this you can read in our [blog article](https://blog.actiq.ai/actiq-ai-coaches-how-it-works "Blog")

-The Actiq main functionalities include comprehensive athlete omni-coaching path across several sports and tracking athletes during workouts, play sessions, and socialized competitions.
+The Actiq main functionalities include comprehensive athlete coaching path across several sports and tracking activities during workouts, play sessions and socialized competitions.
 All activities within the app are gamified and incentivized, creating a motivating and engaging training environment.

 Actiq app collects more complex health data from users.
 Actiq app provides much more adjustability to our ML models via quality feedback from athletes.
 We create a comprehensive solution to help athletes prepare for endurance events by combining LLM and AI/ML Computer Vision tools.